What does your country smell like?

 Haruko Niitsu, she is a legendary cleaner in Tokyo Haneda airport who is said to play a key role to achieve the above-mentioned great feat.
 At the age of 17, she came from China with her family in 1987, learned all the basic cleaning skills at a vocational school, and kept on improving her cleaning skills to become the youngest winner of the Building Cleaning Competition in 1997.
 Her business books are selling very well, but she rejects to receive the royalty of the books and continues to work as a cleaner while training the hundreds of upcoming cleaners.

 She said her turning point was when she won the competition.
-Before the competition, she was told from her boss “Your cleaning skills are great, but you look heartless when you work.”
+Before the competition, she was told by her boss “Your cleaning skills are great, but you look heartless when you work.”
 Probably she should focus on cleaning so much that she forgot about the feelings of airport users or how they look at her.
-His words completely changed her mind, and she noticed she was the first and closest service staff that visitors to Japan see.
+His words completely changed her mind, and she noticed she was the first and closest service staff that visitors see when they arrive in Japan.
 Since then, she has been careful about her behavior, expression on her face, etc. and even helped travelers who got lost.
 In Tokyo Haneda airport, you can enjoy a clean environment and a great service by the cleaners trained by the charismatic cleaner.

 Asahikawa airport, toughest with a minimum cancellation rate of less than 1%